sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 ### Top customer, support, sales, and marketing issues

 Customers tend to struggle with configuring Batch Changes.
 This delays trials, can create a bad first impression, and requires work from CEs and CSEs.
-The top issues surfaced to the Batch Changes team, as well as the top issues handled by CSEs and CEs are:
+The top issues surfaced to CSE, CE and Product are:

-- Reports that changesets are not syncing frequently enough as well as feature requests for a bulk sync operation ([#21458](https://github.com/sourcegraph/sourcegraph/issues/21548)), that indicate that users think changesets do not sync properly.
+- Changesets are not syncing frequently enough.
+There also are many feature requests for a bulk sync operation ([#21458](https://github.com/sourcegraph/sourcegraph/issues/21548)), that indicate that users think changesets do not sync properly.
 The current root cause is that users forget to setup [webhooks](<(https://docs.sourcegraph.com/batch_changes/references/requirements#batch-changes-effect-on-code-host-rate-limits)>).
-- Users struggling to configure credentials, and getting confused by the various options (code host token, global service account, personal access token)
+- Users struggle to configure credentials, and get confused by the various options (code host token, global service account, personal access token).

 Besides configuration, we there are lots of requests for [mounting files on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851).